-More and more countries intend to become stronger competitors in today’s integrated travel industry through tourism, what with millennials swarming through one country after another or one local tourist destination after another, by the numbers.
+More and more countries intend to become stronger competitors in today’s integrated travel industry through best tourism, what with millennials swarming through one country after another or one local tourist destination after another, by the numbers.
 You may also see Plan Samples.

 However, a nation should also know that for a country to maintain its competitive edge in tourism, it must first prioritize conserving, protecting, and strengthening the traditional, historical, cultural, natural and man-made resources upon which it draws the competitive advantages and leverage it has over other countries, thereby integrating sustainability in the environment into its strategic planning and decision-making processes, for the benefit and enjoyment of future generations of its citizens and future stakeholders.

 The World Tourism Organization defines tourism more generally, in terms which go more than the usual concept of tourism as something limited to only a holiday activity or for having pleasure, as people traveling to and staying in places outside the environment they were always used to, for not more than a year for small business, leisure, and other reasons or purposes.

 Still, a country’s tourism industry shouldn’t rely so much on the abundance of their resources as it’s possible they may be at risk of running short or endangered, especially when they’re ill-maintained.
 If a country plans to keep up and lead by developing their tourism industry, then it should set proper planning and think of strategies that would make its tourism sustainable and not only marketable.
 You may also see travel business plans.